python-microscope/microscope/README.md

 adding additional hardware support, bug fixing, and improving the front end.
 The system has grown beyond its design assumptions and we are therefore trying to start again to have a more sustainable code base for the future.

 Contributors:
 --------------------

-Ian Dobbie
+* Ian Dobbie
-David Susano Pinto
+* David Miguel Susano Pinto
-Mick Phillips
+* Mick Phillips